 See the works in progress on the new Editions page.

-Mix media drawings worked on yearly and in situ
+Mix media drawings are often worked-on seasonally, yearly and in situ when the climate permits.

 Selected Sketch Book from the Rabley drawing Centre Show